kiranshashiny/PythonCodeSamples/IntegrateC_to_Python/README.md

 This is the module that we want to see written using our module.

+There are 2 calls to different functions in the same module.

 	#!/usr/bin/python
 	import helloworld

 	print helloworld.helloworld()
+	print helloworld.helloworld_two()

 1.
 The C functions: